General information about Vienna

 Vienna has a dense and extensive public transport network.
 It consists of underground (called “U-Bahn”), tramways (typical Viennese call it “Bim”) and buses operated by the Vienna Transport Authority (Wiener Linien).
 Additionally there is a metro railway network (called “S-Bahn”) run by the Austrian Federal Railways ÖBB, which reaches out to the vicinity of Vienna.

-Tickets are sold from dispensers, Wiener Linien ticket counters, in tobacco kiosks and directly at buses or tramways.
-Please note that there are no dispensers in the underground or railway, you have to buy and validate tickets before entering.
+Tickets are sold from dispensers, Wiener Linien ticket counters, in tobacco kiosks and directly on tramways.
+Please note that there are no dispensers in the underground, bus or railway, you have to buy and validate tickets before entering.

 Tickets can be purchased online as well.
 One ticket is valid for all public transportation within Vienna!